Idaho Land For Sale (1049 results)

 BUYING PROCESS:

-To purchase my claim, I would need how you want your name(s) and street mailing address on the contract, and which payment option you choose, where I would scan and email you a signed contract.
+To purchase my claim, the process would be, I would need your name(s) and street mailing address, where I would then scan and email you a signed contract.

-Total price of $3500, that can be paid in one full payment where your ownership is then transferred after receiving payment,
+Total price of $3500, paid in one full payment where your ownership is then transferred after receiving payment.

-A $199 deed processing fee is paid with final monthly payment.
+A $199 deed processing fee is paid with payment, total = $3699.

-After receiving your final payment, your ownership of the 20 acre claim will be legally recorded with the Idaho Bureau of Land Management and the Boise County Recorder.
+After receiving your payment, your ownership of the 20 acre claim will be legally recorded with the Idaho Bureau of Land Management and the Boise County Recorder.

-I am a retired teacher, and got into prospecting as a hobby with my family.
+I am a retired teacher and got into prospecting as a hobby with my family.

 I am 75 and my wife 73, and we have gained the experience to select the best areas to locate claims.